expo/expo/docs/pages/update-spec/introduction.md

 ### Conformance

-Conforming servers and clients must fulfill all normative requirements.
+Conforming servers and client-library's must fulfill all normative requirements.
 Conformance requirements are described in this document by both descriptive assertions and key words with clearly defined meanings.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in the normative portions of this document are to be interpreted as described in [IETF RFC 2119](https://tools.ietf.org/html/rfc2119).
 These key words may appear in lowercase and still retain their meaning unless explicitly declared as non‐normative.